joshiaashish05/ShopBridge/README.md

 Basically this site is for add the item on your inventory. the item is also modify the item,delete the item.

-for Frontend use for boostrap
+For Frontend use for boostrap

 Programming language use is
 Python